-Source: U.S. Census Bureau, Current Population Survey, 2006 Annual Social and Economic Supplement.
+Source: U.S. Census Bureau, Current Population Survey, 2010 Annual Social and Economic Supplement.

 Not all people whose incomes fall below the poverty line received aid.
-In 2006, a substantial majority of those counted as poor received some form of aid.
-But as shown by Figure 19.7 "Welfare Programs and the Poor", the percentages who were helped by individual programs were much lower.
-Less than 20% of people below the poverty line received some form of cash assistance in 2006.
-Less than 40% received food stamps and slightly more than half lived in a household in which one or more people received medical services through Medicaid.
-Only about one-sixth of the people living in poverty received some form of housing aid.
+In 2010, a substantial majority of those counted as poor received some form of aid.
+However, as shown in Figure 19.5 "Welfare Programs and the Poor", the percentages who were helped by individual programs were much lower.
+Less than 20% of people below the poverty line received some form of cash assistance in 2010.
+About 45% received food stamps and nearly 60% lived in a household in which one or more people received medical services through Medicaid.
+Only about one-seventh of the people living in poverty received some form of housing aid.